5th Gen 4Runner Marker Lights Install Mod

 - (Optional) Solder gun

-- Trim the edges: Originally, we put the 4Runner Marker Lights on the front of the grill although there are options.
+- Trim the edges: Originally, we put the lights on the front of the grill although there are options.
 Some of us like it better if it is shown from behind the grill.
 If you want it to be shown behind the grill, you would have to trim the edges of the lens.
-I used a Dremel to trim the 4Runner Marker Lights.
+I used a Dremel to trim the lights.
 Use safety glasses and take your time cutting the edges for the best result.
 I did this method right away.

 - Tint the lens: Rarely, we customize the lens but I’d rather have more of a stealth look in the grill than see the orange lens during the day.
-I went ahead and used 3 coats of VHT Nite-Shades on the lens of the 4Runner Marker Lights.
-The 4Runner Marker Lights are still bright enough, while the lens blends in the grill when the lights are off.
+I went ahead and used 3 coats of VHT Nite-Shades on the lens of the lights.
+The lights are still bright enough, while the lens blends in the grill when the lights are off.
 I did this method a few months later.

 - Soldering wires: Soldering wires would be a better option than using butt splices connectors.
 It is more secure and permanent.
 I would have used the solder gun but I didn’t have one and I do not have any experience with it.
 If I were to do this all over again, I would buy the solder gun and start practicing with it before I feel comfortable.